WoW-Gold-Farming/wow-gold-farming.github.io/_posts/2023-06-15-razorfen-downs.markdown

 <img src="/assets/razorfen-downs.jpg" />

 ### Alliance and Horde
 Take the portal from Stormwind/Orgrimmar to the Caverns of Time.
 Fly to bootlegger outpost and take the flightpath there to Mudsproket in Dustwallow Marsh.
-Then fly west from there a go down through the brambles to get to the entrance of the dungeon.
+Then fly west from there and go down through the brambles to get to the entrance of the dungeon.

 ## The Route
 Upon entering the dungeon, stick to the left wall and kill and loot all of the mobs along the way.
 For the entire dungeon, sticking to the left wall will probably get you to the right spot.